zyf0717/zyf0717.github.io/_posts/2025-05-01-data-systems-infrastructure.markdown

 - Records are further streamlined by leveraging DynamoDB's conditional insert or update.
 - Backups are written to S3 with version control, supporting traceability and recovery.

-Failures are contained within isolated tasks, preventing cascading effects.
+Failures are isolated to specific tasks.
+This prevents errors from spreading across the system.

 Authentication-related workflows (such as SingPass integration) are handled using stateless Lambda sequences.
 This includes secure handling of login protocols (PKCE), access tokens, and encrypted identity claims—all without compromising sensitivity between steps.